Skip to main content

 Diagnosis - Munchausen's syndrome

-Diagnosing Munchausen's syndrome can be challenging for medical professionals.
+Diagnosing Munchausen syndrome can be challenging for health professionals.

-People with the syndrome are often very convincing and skilled at manipulating and exploiting doctors.
+People with the syndrome are often very convincing and skilled at deceiving doctors.

 Investigating claims

-If a healthcare professional suspects a person may have Munchausen's syndrome, they'll look at the person's health records.
+If a health professional suspects a person may have Munchausen syndrome, they will look at their health records.
 This is to check for inconsistencies between their claimed and actual medical history.

-Doctors will also want to rule out other possible motivations for their behaviour.
-For example, faking illness for financial gain or because they want access to strong painkillers.
+Doctors will also want to rule out other possible reasons for their behaviour, such as:

-• the person's main motivation is to be seen as sick
+• the person's main motivation is to make other people think they are ill

 • there's no other likely reason or explanation for their behaviour